Skip to main content

 Scope and Contents

-Fliers and program; signed copy of Julian Bond's typed speech; text panels from display.
+Fliers and program; signed copy of Julian Bond's typed speech; text panels from display; press release and clippings; two dvds with recordings of event (one is "with edit").

 Dates: 2011